-A delicious homemade wonton soup from scratch with shrimp/prawn and pork in a soothing chicken broth, this is comfort food at its best; Asian style, ready in 15 minutes.
+A delicious homemade wonton soup made from scratch with a filling of shrimp/prawn and pork in a flavourful chicken broth, this is comfort food at its best; Asian style, ready in 15 minutes.
 Quick and easy to make, with delicious dumplings that take only minutes to make, this soup is ideal for a busy midweek dinner, and it’s better than any Chinese take-away.

 Winter is all about comfort food, isn't it?
 And I have the very best one to soothe us like nothing else can: a heavenly bowl of homemade wonton soup.
 Forget about buying frozen ready-made wontons, you can get yours done in a matter or minutes with fresh ingredients that you can trust.